 The CISS office seeks to empower students with the knowledge they need to navigate their visa status, including seeking and obtaining the authorization to work in the U.S. While it is the student’s responsibility to seek information on their authorization and search and obtain internships and post graduate positions, CISS will assist you with eligibility and application for Curricular Practical Training (CPT) and Optional Practical Training (OPT).

-Undergraduate Career Services/Career Education & Outcomes (UCEO) Office at Bentley University prepares students to make informed decisions about their futures and educates them on career pathing and job searching.
+The Pulsifer Undergraduate Career Development Center (PUCDC) prepares students to make informed decisions about their futures and educates them on career pathing and job searching.
 It is imperative for all students to take personal initiative to achieve career success.
-It is important to remember that UCEO is NOT a placement service – we help you determine your strengths, skills and interests, evaluate career opportunities, develop your career development toolkit in CDI courses, facilitate connections with employer representatives, and educate you on how to identify and apply for opportunities.
-The goal of Undergraduate Career Services is to empower students to make positive career choices by providing comprehensive resources through targeted programs, specialized events, classroom learning and one-on-one meetings.
+It is important to remember that Pulsifer Center is NOT a placement service – we help you determine your strengths, skills and interests, evaluate career opportunities, develop your career development toolkit in CDI courses, facilitate connections with employer representatives, and educate you on how to identify and apply for opportunities.
+The goal of the Pulsifer Undergraduate Career Development Center is to empower students to make positive career choices by providing comprehensive resources through targeted programs, specialized events, classroom learning and one-on-one meetings.

 What You Need to Know for an Effective U.S. and Home Job Search